slaxman/TokenExchange/README.md

 TokenExchange API
 =================

-TokenExchange provides an NRS API under the ADDONS tag with the request type 'tokenExchange'.
-The NRS test page (http://localhost:7876/test) can be used to issue requests or an application can issue its own HTTP requests.
+TokenExchange provides an NRS API under the ADDONS tag with 'requestType=tokenExchange'.
+The NRS test page (http://localhost:7876/test) can be used to issue requests or an application can issue its own HTTP requests (http://localhost:7876/nxt?requestType=tokenExchange&function=name).
+The NRS server administrator password is required for these requests (adminPassword=password).

 The following functions are available:

   - Get the current status of the TokenExchange add-on.
-Specify 'requestType=tokenExchange&function=status' in the HTTP request.
+Specify 'function=getStatus' in the HTTP request.
   - List currency tokens that have been redeemed.
-Specify 'requestType=tokenExchange&function=list&height=n&exchanged=true/false' in the HTTP request.
+Specify 'function=getTokens&height=n&includeExchanged=true/false' in the HTTP request.
 This will return all tokens redeemed after the specified height.
 The height defaults to 0 if it is not specified.
-The 'exchanged' parameter is 'true' to return exchanged tokens in addition to tokens that have not been exchanged.
+The 'includeExchanged' parameter is 'true' to return exchanged tokens in addition to tokens that have not been exchanged.
 Only unexchanged tokens are returned if 'false' is specified or the parameter is omitted.
   - Delete an entry in the token exchange database.
-Specify 'requestType=tokenExchange&function=delete&id=string&adminPassword=xxxxxx' in the HTTP request.
+Specify 'function=deleteToken&id=string' in the HTTP request.
+  - Request a bitcoin address and associate it with a Nxt account.
+Specify 'function=requestAddress&account=nxt-address&publicKey=hex-string'.
+Bitcoins sent to this address will then result in tokens be issued to the associated Nxt account.
+The public key should be specified for a new account to increase the security of the account.
+  - Notification that a new bitcoin block has been received.
+Specify 'function=blockReceived&id=id-string'.
+This request is issued by the bitcoind 'blocknotify' routine.
+  - Notification that a new wallet transaction has been received.
+Specify 'function=transactionReceived&id=id-string'.
+This request is issued by the bitcoind 'walletnotity' routine.
-  - Stop sending bitcoins for redeemed tokens.
-Specify 'requestType=tokenExchange&adminPassword=xxxxxx' in the HTTP request.
-Redeemed tokens will still be added to the database but bitcoins will not be sent until sending is resumed or the NRS server is restarted.
+  - Stop sending bitcoins for redeemed tokens and issuing tokens for received bitcoins.
+Specify 'function=suspendSend' in the HTTP request.
+Redeemed tokens and bitcoin deposits will still be added to the database but the requests will not be processed until sending is resumed or the NRS server is restarted.
-  - Resume sending bitcoins for redeemed tokens.
-Specify 'requestType=tokenExchange&adminPassword=xxxxx' in the HTTP request.
-Bitcoins will be sent for pending confirmed tokens and normal processing will resume.
+  - Resume sending bitcoins for redeemed tokens and issuing tokens for received bitcoins.
+Specify 'function=resumeSend' in the HTTP request.
+Pending requests will be processed and normal processing will resume.

 Installation